-Students entering the College of Engineering for the first time will be advised by the Center for Academic Advising and Student Support (CAASS) during their first year of enrollment.
-CAASS is located in Educational Services, Suite 200.
-Students may also change majors when they meet with CAASS or on the CAASS webpages.
+Starting with the fall 2017 semester, students entering the College of Engineering will be advised by the Center for Academic Advising and Student Support (CAASS) located in Educational Services, Suite 200.
+Students may also change majors at the CAASS.
 Students uncertain about choosing a major may list themselves as undeclared in the College of Engineering and be advised by the CAASS.
 Undeclared students will be asked to choose a major after two semesters in the college.
 Students are encouraged to consult with departmental mentors on subjects related to course offerings, student organizations, internships, research opportunities, graduate education, and career options.
 Students must have a declared major in order to graduate.